 Tennis legend Martina Navratilova brings her career to a triumphant end with victory in the mixed doubles.
 In partnership with Bob Bryan she claims her 59th Grand Slam title, beating Kueta Peschke and Martin Damm in the final (6-2, 6-3).
 Bryan congratulates his partner on "the best tennis career of all time".

-Rugby: France win the Six Nations championship.
+Rugby Union: France win the Six Nations Championship.
 Ireland win the Triple Crown.

 Cricket: England win the third Test against India by 212 runs, ensuring that the series ends in a draw.

 On the fourth day of the fourth Test between England and Pakistan umpire Darrell Hair penalises the Pakistani team for alleged ball-tampering.
 Pakistan's players stage a protest by refusing to return to the field of play at the end of the tea interval Play is abandoned and the Test is awarded to England.